 Assistant Professor Bruce Desmarais (Department of Political Science) has been named Associate Director of the Institute for Social Science Research (ISSR).

-The Institute, founded in 2012, promotes excellence in social science research across colleges and schools at the University of Massachusetts, Amherst.
+Founded in 2012, ISSR promotes excellence in social science research across colleges and schools at the University of Massachusetts, Amherst.
 In his role as Associate Director, Desmarais will be responsible for developing many of the Institute’s technical skills workshops and training sessions that are available to UMass faculty and graduate students.

 “I am excited to have Bruce on board and look forward to working with him to strengthen the focus on interdisciplinary research and methodological training opportunities that the institute provides,” said ISSR Director Laurel Smith-Doerr.
 “Bruce brings a strong background in computational science, which will help ISSR build connections with researchers that don’t usually partner with traditional social scientists.”

-Desmarais joined the UMass political science department in 2010, after receiving his Ph.D. from the University of North Carolina, Chapel Hill.
-He is among the core faculty members of the Computational Social Science Initiative (CSSI), a collaborative organization of scholars in sociology, political science, statistics and computer science.
-Desmarais’ research combines political methodology, computational social science and American politics.
+Desmarais joined the UMass Department of Political Science in 2010, after receiving his Ph.D. from the University of North Carolina, Chapel Hill.
+He is among the core faculty members of the Computational Social Science Initiative (CSSI), a collaborative organization of scholars in the fields of sociology, political science, statistics, and computer science.
+Desmarais’ research combines political methodology, computational social science, and American politics.